SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 in the ClassModel.
 So you can specify it at either place you find more convenient.

-Note we only define the class referenced, because the other side of the relationship is the class for which we're defining the mapping itself.
+Note we only define the class referenced because the other side of the relationship is the class for which we're defining the mapping itself.

-Other attribute common to all `RelationshipMapping` subclasses is that you can specify how it is suppose to join with other tables, it is, its `Join` object.
+Other attributes common to all `RelationshipMapping` subclasses is that you can specify how it is supposed to join with other tables, it is, its `Join` object.
 More on this on the advanced section.

 #### Exclusivity.